Pet Insurance Icon

 Boarding costs

-Many pet insurance policies may also cover the cost of boarding your cat or dog at a cattery or kennels, should you have to go into hospital or into temporary care.
-Often these boarding charges are only claimable for periods over four days, if the costs exceed a certain limit – such as £500 – and have an upper limit to all payments – say, up to £2,000 for any single occasion.
+Some pet insurance policies may cover the cost of boarding your cat or dog at a cattery or kennel, if you have to go into hospital or into temporary care, for example.

 Overseas costs